tivac/modular-css/packages/www/src/guide/feature-composing-styles.md

 ### Style Composition

 Selector limitations mean that it's difficult to use complicated selectors, so to enable building anything of complexity you can compose selectors.
-These compositions can be within a file or even pull in classes defined in other files.
+These compositions can be within a file, reference global CSS class, or even pull in classes defined in other files.

 ::: repl
 ```css